 The watercourses have been assessed and classified in accordance with the NSW Office of Water's Riparian Corridor Management Study and the Water Management Act 2000.

-A Belmont Riparian Vegetation Management Plan (Molino Stewart, 2016) has been prepared and the outcomes incorporated into the Landscape Maintenance Manual (see Appendix D).
+A Belmont Riparian Vegetation Management Plan (Molino Stewart, 2016) has been prepared and the outcomes incorporated into a Landscape Maintenance Manual.